philc/book-notes/business/better simpler strategy - felix oberholzer-gee.md

   * (So then... how does one actually translate improvements in work experience to achieve a lower WTS among the workforce?
 Maybe employee experience ultimately improves WTS by improving employee retention, rather than lowering cash compensation.)
-* "Making work more attractive need not be rocket science.
-Consult any of your staff engagement surveys.
-Like Quest, you will find that employees have many ideas to make their work more pleasant.
+* "You will find that employees have many ideas to make their work more pleasant.
 Pursue the ones that also raise productivity."

 ## Gigs and passions (chap 11)